JoelGonzalez02/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+When building a stateful component you should first build a constructor or state function to contain your initial states.
+You can then set those states to have a value that can then be passed through props to other stateless components in order to render something on the page.

 2. Describe the different phases of the component lifecycle.

+ The mounting phase is where whatever initial data you want access to will be defined.
+ Your render method as well as componentDidMount will be invoked in this phase.

+ The updating phase is where you can use setState to change the components state data which forces a new render. shouldComponentUpdate and componentDIdUpdate are the methods that are most frequently used in this phase.

+The Un-mounting phase is where the component is removed from the screen.
+The method componentWillUnmount can be called to clean up any components you want to remove.

 3. Demonstrate an understanding of class component lifecycle methods.

+The constructor function is used to create components by giving them an initial state and props.

+The render method is used to tell React what to show on the screen.
+It is required when using a class component.

+The componentDidMount method gets called as soon as the render method is called for the first time only.
+Inside this method you can set various states as well as get information from api's and other databases.

+componentDidUpdate is invoked immediately after any updating occurs.
+This method is not called for the initial render.

+componentWillUnmount is invoked immediately before a component is unmounted and removed from the page

 4. Define stateful logic.

+ Stateful logic is code that interacts with state in any way.
+For example an onSubmit function that is passed into a custom hook that then sets the state of certain values on the page.

 5. Describe how to test a React component with React Testing Library.

+In order to test a React component you should follow the Arrange, Act, Assert framework.
+First, arrange the test by setting up code that allows us to test the component.
+Then you should act by calling a method or function that returns a result.
+Finally, you assert if the expected return matched the actual return.
+Once you know the tests are running properly, you should try and break them to ensure that your component won't break when a real user tries to use it.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.